codedbydollys10/NewsQuest/README.md

 # 🚀 NewsQuest — Play the News.
 Predict the Future.
 ## 🧠 Overview

-NewsQuest is a full-stack, AI-powered, gamified news platform that transforms passive news consumption into an interactive learning experience.
+NewsQuest is a full-stack, AI-powered, gamified news platform that transforms passive news consumption into an interactive learning experience for the users.

 Instead of endlessly scrolling headlines, users can: